trozware/troznet/content/post/2022/swiftui-mac-2022.md

 ```

 I added `padding` and `frame` modifiers to the view variable as it came out very small without this.
 Then I created an `ImageRenderer` using this view and converted it into an `NSImage`.
 The `saveImage` method uses an `NSSavePanel` to get a URL and then convert the NSImage to JPG data before writing it out.
-I used the same technique in [part 3 of the original series][7] but that only exported the downloaded image. this creates an image from a swiftUI view.
+I used the same technique in [part 3 of the original series][7] but that only exported the downloaded image.
+This creates an image from a complete SwiftUI view.

 I would be interested to try the SwiftUI `fileExporter`, but that's for another day.

 I also tried to use the new `ShareLink` to share this image, but couldn't get that to work.
-The `ImageRenderer` seems to work in the background, so that didn't work well with `ShareLink`.
+The `ImageRenderer` seems to work asynchronously so that didn't work well with `ShareLink`.
 Again, that's for another day.

 ### Forms